NiklasMelton/vertebrae/docs/distributed_readiness.md

 the same boundaries needed for future HPC, Ray, Dask, and multi-GPU backends:

 - Dataset validation is separate from feature extraction.
-- Extractors produce dense embedding artifacts.
+- Extractors produce dense or sparse embedding artifacts, with one artifact per named output when the extractor is multi-output.
 - Streaming-safe extractors can embed deterministic sample batches and materialize embeddings without keeping the full raw dataset in memory.
 - Scoring consumes embeddings and labels through `OverlapIndexScorer`.